Top of Page

 SAP Appeal

-A student with extenuating circumstances may appeal the denial of student financial assistance by submitting a SAP Appeal Form within 60 days from the day the failure notice was sent.
-The appeal must be made in writing, addressed to the Satisfactory Academic Progress Committee in care of the Office of Student Financial Assistance, and include the following documentation:
+A student with extenuating circumstances may appeal the denial of student financial assistance by submitting a SAP Appeal Form within 60 days from the date the failure notice was sent.
+The appeal must be made in writing and include the following:

-• Completed Satisfactory Academic Progress (SAP) Appeal Form describing why the student has failed SAP and what has changed that will allow the student to successfully meet SAP in the future
+• A completed Satisfactory Academic Progress (SAP) Appeal Form describing why the student has failed SAP and what has changed that will allow the student to successfully meet SAP in the future

 • Additional supporting documents, if appropriate

-A student's appeal may be approved on a probationary basis for one semester, as long as it is feasible for the student to meet all SAP requirements within one semester.
+A student's appeal may be approved on a probationary basis for one semester if it is feasible for the student to meet all SAP requirements within one semester.
 If not, an academic plan must also be included with the appeal.

 Late appeals will not be accepted.
-Generally, the Office of Student Financial Assistance will only approve one appeal per academic degree.
+Generally, a student can only receive financial aid on one approved appeal per academic degree.
 Students may not have more than one appeal in an award year.

 SAP Academic Plan

-Under an academic plan, a student's progress will be monitored at the end of each semester in order to ensure that the student is progressing according to the requirements of the plan.
+Under an academic plan, a student's progress will be monitored at the end of each semester to ensure that the student is progressing according to the requirements of the plan.
 As long as the student is progressing accordingly, the student will remain eligible for financial aid.
-If the student is not meeting the requirements of the plan, the student will not be eligible to receive financial aid until all components of SAP have been met.
+If the student is not meeting the requirements of the plan, the student will become ineligible to receive financial aid in the future until all components of SAP have been met.

 Return to top of page